 Minimalism isn’t the preferred look for every company, but clunky web pages overstuffed with content, buttons, media, and widgets are a bad look everywhere.
 Err on the side of too little rather than too much and find a balance that allows your users to accomplish their mission with as few barriers, and clicks, as possible.

-Tip #5: Create a Responsive Site
+UX Tip #7: Create a Responsive Website

 There’s nothing more frustrating than a website that won’t display properly on your device.
 Some are formulated for desktop only and some are only appropriate for mobile devices.
 Whatever the case, it makes for a terrible experience if you view it on the wrong device.